Murderous Mascots – Mysteries of Middletown Middle

 Ari eagerly shows Jeremy her crossed fingers, a glimmer of hope in her eyes.
 “I really hope ‘Rocks’ wins.
 If it does, I’ll get a $50 gift certificate to the Middletown Mall!”

-Marty interjects.
-“But there aren’t any stores left in the mall, remember?
+Marty nodded.
+“Too bad there’s no stores left at the mall.
 Still, I’m rooting for ‘Rocks’ too.”

 Principal Sosa approaches the microphone, capturing the attention of the buzzing crowd.

-The lusca mascot balls its fists near its eyes and makes the fake crying motion.
+The Lusca mascot balls its fists near its eyes and makes a fake crying motion.
 The students wave goodbye, and the lusca drags its tentacles off the court to stand under the sign bearing its image.

 “May I have a drumroll, please?”
 Principal Sosa requests, her voice brimming with excitement.